Fujifilm X100V has a 26.0MP APS-C

 On the other hand, please keep in mind that Max sensor resolution is not the only determinant of resolving power.
 Factors such as the optical elements, low pass filter, pixel size and sensor technology also affects the final resolution of the captured image.

 Another similarity between these two cameras is that both Fujifilm X100 and Fujifilm X100V sensors lack anti-alias (Low-Pass) filters.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moiré occurring in certain scenes.

 Below you can see the X100V and X100 sensor size comparison.

-Fujifilm X100V and Fujifilm X100 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.
+Fujifilm X100V and Fujifilm X100 have almost the same sensor size, so neither of them has any significant advantage over the other in terms of providing control over depth of field when used with the same focal length and aperture.